Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 The conventional wisdom says one thing.
-The data says another: Perth stands out as the top-ranked city in this analysis.
-With a cost index of 110 and median income of $82,000, it offers competitive value despite costs slightly above the national median.
+The data says another: Perth has a cost index of 118 — 5 points above the Australia national average of 113.
+Median income is $87,000 with rent at $2,650/month, putting the rent-to-income ratio at 37%.
 This is where the math gets real for actual people.

-On quality of life, Perth leads with a composite score of 65/100 — reflecting its safety (68), healthcare (80), and walkability (58) metrics.
+On quality of life, Perth scores a composite score of 63/100 — reflecting its safety (68), healthcare (80), and walkability (58) metrics.
 That said, affordability and QoL don't always move in the same direction, and Australia is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include ABS, CoreLogic, ATO.